slowernews/wisdom-tldr/README.md

 Being rich is not counting money all day but being fulfilled.

 > *'Shift your focus from achievement to fulfillment:<br>
-What makes you come alive, what do you enjoy doing, who do you enjoy being around?.'*
+What makes you come alive, what do you enjoy doing, who do you enjoy being around?'*

 > *'Some people are so poor, all they have is money.'*